DevTeam/csharp-interactive/CSharpInteractive.Tests/README_TEMPLATE.md

-### Write a line highlighted with "Header" color to a build log
+### Writing a line highlighted with "Header" color to a build log